Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Training

 \subsection{Multi-task Pre-training}

 In the second stage of multi-task pre-training, we introduce high-quality and fine-grained VL annotation data with a larger input resolution and interleaved image-text data.
 As summarized in Table~\ref{tab:multitask_data}, we trained Qwen-VL on 7 tasks simultaneously.
 For text generation, we use the in-house collected corpus to maintain the LLM's ability.
 Captioning data is the same with Table~\ref{tab:pretraining_data} except for far fewer samples and excluding LAION-COCO.
 We use a mixture of publicly available data for the VQA task which includes GQA~\citep{gqa}, VGQA~\citep{vg}, VQAv2~\citep{VQAv2}, DVQA~\citep{dvqa}, OCR-VQA~\citep{ocrvqa} and DocVQA~\citep{docvqa}.
 We follow Kosmos-2 to use the GRIT~\citep{kosmos2} dataset for the grounding task with minor modifications.
 For the reference grounding and grounded captioning duality tasks, we construct training samples from GRIT~\citep{kosmos2}, Visual Genome~\citep{vg}, RefCOCO~\citep{refcoco}, RefCOCO+, and RefCOCOg~\citep{refcocog}.
-In order to improve the text-oriented tasks, we collect pdf and HTML format data from Common Crawl\footnote{\url{https://digitalcorpora.org/corpora/file-corpora/cc-main-2021-31-pdf-untruncated}} and generate synthetic OCR data in English and Chinese language with natural scenery background, following~\cite{synthdog}.
+In order to improve the text-oriented tasks, we collect pdf and HTML format data from Common Crawl\footnote{ \url{https://digitalcorpora.org/corpora/file-corpora/cc-main-2021-31-pdf-untruncated}} and generate synthetic OCR data in English and Chinese language with natural scenery background, following~\citep{synthdog}.
 Finally, we simply construct interleaved image-text data by packing the same task data into sequences of length 2048.

 We increase the input resolution of the visual encoder from $224\times 224$ to $448\times 448$, reducing the information loss caused by image down-sampling.
+Besides, we ablate the window attention and global attention for higher resolutions of the vision transformer in Appendix \ref{app:window_attention}.
 We unlocked the large language model and trained the whole model.
 The training objective is the same as the pre-training stage.
-We use AdamW optimizer with $\beta_{1}=0.9, \beta_{2}=0.98, eps=1e^{-6}$.
-We trained for 19000 steps with 400 warm-up steps and a cosine learning rate schedule.
-Specifically, we use the model parallelism techniques for ViT and LLM.
-We detail more hyperparameters in the Appendix.